ramanaahv/Cleaning-Data/README.md

 # This repositgory contains the steps that have been done to address the programming assignment for the Clean data course.

-# The Script file explains the steps that are done on the input file to get the Tidy.txt file attached.
+The Script file explains the steps that are done on the input file to get the Tidy.txt file attached.

-# The CodeBook.md file explains the variables, the data, and transformations performed to clean up the data
+The CodeBook.md file explains the variables, the data, and transformations performed to clean up the data

+The Rcode Analysis.R is also attached.